jeremyschuurmans/JMSchuurmans.github.io/_posts/2018-08-19-new_to_coding_bootcamp_read_this_first.markdown

 ---
 layout: post
-title:      "Read This Before Starting a Bootcamp."
+title:      "Read This Before Starting a Bootcamp"
 date:       2018-08-19 20:12:51 -0400
 permalink:  new_to_coding_bootcamp_read_this_first
 ---